No, You Can’t Stop Sending Thank You Notes — Here’s Why

 Handwritten notes are a nice surprise

-It even gets Sutton’s heart racing (it’s no wonder why she’s built a career out of her passion for cards).
-“You actually took the time to get to the store, find a card, write in it, and then mail it,” says Sutton.
+The act of receiving snail mail even gets Sutton’s heart racing (it’s no wonder why she’s built a career out of her passion for cards): “You actually took the time to get to the store, find a card, write in it, and then mail it,” says Sutton.
 “That gives me chills.”

-Try prioritizing it as a monthly or bi-monthly ritual.
-“We all say, ‘I’m going to send this person something and then five weeks later,’ we still haven’t sent anything.
+So try prioritizing a physical thank-you note as a monthly or bi-monthly ritual, to express your appreciation for anything from your neighbor feeding your cat, to a little trinket your daughter sent you for your birthday.
+“We all say, ‘I’m going to send this person something,” and then five weeks later, we still haven’t sent anything.
 You don’t have to write a card every day or week, but I do think it’s important, especially in this time when people are yearning to connect with one another,” says Sutton.
 “There’s been so much loss.
 Don’t regret anything.
 Write the cards, and mail them off.”